The Colfax County War, New Mexico

 After developing much of the property and operating several businesses on the land, Lucien Maxwell sold the property to Senator Chafee of Colorado and two others for $650,000 in 1870.
 He then sold all of his other assets on the property for an additional $100,000 and moved to Fort Sumner, New Mexico.

 Senator Chaffee and the others who had purchased the land from Maxwell almost immediately sold it to an English syndicate for $1,350,000, and, just six months later, it was sold again to a Dutch Firm in 1872.
 The new grant owners immediately began to aggressively exploit the resources of the grant, opening a sales office at Maxwell’s old place in Cimarron.
 They waited for the customers to rush in, and they continued to wait.
 Faltering gold production and the shadow of Indian attacks spooked potential buyers.
-Meanwhile, folks who had already settled on the grant were riled at the quick way the new owners tried to collect rents, despite the Dutch company’s legal right to the property.
+Meanwhile, those who had already settled on the grant were riled by the swift manner in which the new owners attempted to collect rents, despite the Dutch company’s legal right to the property.

 An old building in the Moreno Valley of New Mexico that was part of the Maxwell Land Grant by Kathy Alexander.

-An old building in the Moreno Valley of New Mexico was part of the Maxwell Land Grant by Kathy Alexander.
+An old building in the Moreno Valley of New Mexico was part of the Maxwell Land Grant, photo by Kathy Alexander.

-One of the first items on the Grant owners’ agenda was the removal of the squatters who had moved on the grant during the past 30 years.
+One of the first items on the Grant owners’ agenda was the removal of the squatters who had occupied the grant for the past 30 years.
 The farmers and miners who had settled on the grant had held a grudging respect for Lucien Maxwell, but they felt no such loyalty to the absentee foreign firm.
 Having invested their lives and money into homes and businesses, the settlers were not prepared to leave, primarily because of the contested title Maxwell had conveyed.

 To remove the settlers from their property, grant officials, in league with a group of lawyers, politicians, and businessmen known as the Santa Fe Ring, began making false allegations against locals.
 Two Cimarron citizens were known to have supported the “Ring” — Melvin Mills, an attorney, and Robert H. Longwell, Cimarron’s local doctor.
-In 1875 local elections were held with much controversy, and Dr. Longwell was made probate judge, while attorney Mills was made a state Legislator.
+In 1875, local elections were held amid much controversy, and Dr. Longwell was appointed probate judge, while attorney Mills was elected a state Legislator.

 The Santa Fe Ring’s two prime movers were attorney Thomas Benton Catron and his law partner, Steven Benton Elkins, later a Senator.
 Fellow “Ring” members were chosen for whatever talent they could contribute or political or financial influence they could provide.

-Cimarron had already obtained a reputation for lawlessness, and as the hired gunslingers of the Land Grant company tried to force off the squatters, it quickly led to what became known as the Colfax County War.
+Cimarron had already established a reputation for lawlessness.
+As the hired gunslingers of the Land Grant company attempted to dislodge the squatters, it quickly escalated into what became known as the Colfax County War.
 Unfortunately for the settlers, they were outnumbered and outgunned from the start.

 Minister Franklin James Tolby